Contemporary Women's Fiction

 1968 - 1971

-Sixteen-year-old Charlotte Parsons is trying to make sense of her older brother’s death in Vietnam.
-Unbeknownst to her parents, she joins a group of college women who send letters to soldiers to boost morale.
-She soon befriends a young soldier, Joseph Russo.
-She wants to learn more about the war from a soldier’s perspective, not from the little she hears on the nightly news.
-But a few months after they begin corresponding, his letters stop coming, and Char moves on, still not understanding why so many young lives are being lost so far away from home.
+Sixteen-year-old Charlotte Parsons is devastated over losing her brother in the Vietnam War.
+Wanting to learn more about the war, she joins a group of college women who send letters to soldiers and befriends Joseph Russo, a young soldier.
+But a few months after they begin corresponding, his letters stop coming, and Char moves on, still confused as to why so many young lives are being lost so far away from home.

-Joseph Russo did his duty and served in the Vietnam War, earning a Purple Heart for his injury at the firebase as well as a life-long limp.
-He’s ambivalent about the war.
-He felt it was his duty to serve.
-While he was in Vietnam, he started corresponding with a girl from Grand Falls and he enjoyed reading all about her idyllic life in the quiet Illinois town.
-For a boy from the rough side of The Bronx with a tough father and a delinquent younger brother, Grand Falls sounded like heaven.
-He decided when he was discharged he’d move there and attend college.
-And when he meets Charlotte in person, he’s taken with her sweetness, intelligence, and her beauty.
+Joseph Russo did his duty and served in the Vietnam War, earning a Purple Heart for his injury as well as a life-long limp.
+He’s ready to put the war behind him.
+While in Vietnam, he’d corresponded with a girl from Grand Falls and he enjoyed reading about her idyllic life.
+For a boy from the Bronx with a tough father and a delinquent younger brother, Grand Falls sounded like heaven.
+When he’s discharged, he moves there to attend college.
+And when he meets Charlotte in person, he’s taken with her sweetness, intelligence, and beauty.

 The battle lines are drawn as Deke resents Joe’s presence around Char.
 What started out as a well-deserved escape to a small town for Joe soon turns into a battle of wills between him and the idealistic Deke.
 And there stands Charlotte, right in the middle.